-There are lots of words out there describing, different narcissistic personality types, so here’s a quick summary.
+There are many words out there describing different narcissist personality types, so here’s a quick summary.

 A narcissist wants your attention, any attention, they prefer positive, yet they will take negative if they believe they are not getting their own way.
 They are happy to be loved or to be feared when it comes to narcissistic people; their worst fear is to be ignored.

-The narcissistic personality disorder is on a spectrum, they all have the same tactics, yet they are individuals, so which they use depends on them, some will go for the silent treatment more than others, some will play victim more than others, they all gaslight and manipulate, they will cross over what manipulation they use, depending on who they are using them on.
+The narcissistic personality disorder is on a spectrum, they all have the eerily similar tactics, yet they are individuals, so which they use depends on them.
+Some will go for the silent treatment more than others.
+Some will play victim more than others.
+They all gaslight and manipulate.
+They will cross over what manipulation they use, depending on who they are using them on.

 The narcissistic personality disorder is a disorder, and they do need to have at least five traits to have the disorder, these are.